-At UC San Diego, we use Spam Assasin, a program created for everyone to use for free.
-Our Mail Filter Utility harnesses the power of Spam Assassin, alongside another powerful and flexible tool for manipulating messages called Procmail, without forcing you to learn the ambiguities required to configure them by hand.
+UC San Diego uses Spam Assasin, a program created for everyone to use for free.
+Our Mail Filter Utility harnesses the power of Spam Assassin, alongside another powerful and flexible tool for manipulating emails called Procmail, without forcing you to learn the ambiguities required to configure them by hand.

-Most of this article is aimed at people using the advanced options of the Mail Filter Utility.
-Those who wish to enable simple spam filtering need only log in and press a button, without worrying about "the man behind the curtain."
+Most of this page is aimed at people using the advanced options of the Mail Filter Utility.
+Those who wish to enable simple spam filtering need only log in and press a button.

-When a message is received from off campus for a UC San Diego email address, it first passes through a central mail server before being passed on to its final destination.
-One of the things this central mail server does is pass the message to Spam Assassin for spam grading, regardless of whether or not you are using Mail Filter Utility.
-Spam Assassin assigns a numerical grade, which is based on how many spam-like features the program found in the message.
-The message is then forwarded to its final destination, either an account on a UC San Diego-managed mail server, or an off-campus email address.
+When an email is received from off-campus for a UC San Diego email address, it first passes through a central mail server before being passed on to its final destination.
+This central mail server puts the email through Spam Assassin for spam grading, regardless of whether or not you are using Mail Filter Utility.
+Spam Assassin assigns a numerical grade based on how many spam-like features are found in the email.
+The email is then forwarded to its final destination.

-Both of the advanced options, the spam filter and the simple mail filters, and many of the pre-written recipes, give you the option to have mail moved to a mail folder separate from the mail inbox where mail is delivered by default.
-If you chose this option, the new mail folder will appear in your list of folders on Webmail the first time a message is delivered to that folder.
-In addition, if you use the Unix-based program Pine, a file will be created where that program looks for folders telling Pine where these messages are delivered.
-This will also only appear after the first message has been delivered to that folder.
+Both of the advanced options, the spam filter and the simple mail filters, and many of the pre-written recipes give you the option to have mail moved to a folder separate from the inbox where mail is delivered by default.
+If you chose this option, the new mail folder will appear in your list of folders on Webmail the first time an email is delivered to that folder.
+If you use the Unix-based program Pine, a file will be created that tells Pine where these emails are delivered.
+This will also only appear after the first email has been delivered to that folder.

 The Mail Filter Utility needs to connect to the mail server twice, once to retrieve the old recipe file and once to deposit the new one.
-Use the same user name, password, and server as you use to check your email.
-Once you have logged in, your web browser will keep track of your password, so be sure to close your web browser before you leave the computer.
+Use the same username, password, and server as you use to check your email.
+Once you have logged in, your web browser will keep track of your password.
+Close your web browser before you leave the computer.

-If you would like to temporarily disable any actions having to do with spam filtering, but want to save your settings, you can un-check the box labeled "Enable Spam Filtering".
+If you would like to temporarily disable any actions having to do with spam filtering, but want to save your settings, you can uncheck the box labeled "Enable Spam Filtering".
 The settings will still show up in your list of mail filters, but will have no effect on your mail.
-Also note that, once you have set up spam filtering, you can use the button for enabling or disabling quick spam filtering without losing your settings.
+Once you have set up spam filtering, you can use the "Enable Spam Filtering" button to quickly enable or disable spam filtering without losing your settings.

-The name you give your spam filter has no effect on how your mail is handled; it is for you to help remember which filter handles spam when you are looking at your list of mail filters.
+The name you give your spam filter has no effect on how your mail is handled.
+Use it to help remember which filter handles spam when you are looking at your list of mail filters.

-When a message is checked by Spam Assassin, it looks through the message for various characteristics of spam that make a message more likely to be spam than a message not bearing those marks.
-Each time it finds something that is common in spam messages, it adds a small number to that message's spam score.
-Depending on the type of messages you receive, you may wish to set these messages higher (if many messages that are not spam are being marked as spam) or lower (if much of your spam is not being marked).
-Most people find that any message with a score higher than 8 is almost certain to be spam, and that messages with a score higher than 5 are usually spam.
+Spam Assassin checks emails for various characteristics of spam that make an email more likely to be spam than one not bearing those marks.
+Each time it finds something that is common in spam, it adds a small number to that email's spam score.
+Depending on the type of emails you receive, you can set your filtering higher (if many emails that are not spam are being marked as spam) or lower (if much of your spam is not being marked).
+Most people find that any email with a score higher than 8 is almost always spam and that email with a score higher than 5 are usually spam.

-To give more flexibility in dealing with messages that may or may not be spam, all of the options associated with spam filtering are available twice, once for messages that are "Probably spam", meaning that the spam filter saw lots of spam-like things in a message, and one for messages that are only "Possibly spam", meaning that the spam filter saw some, but not a lot, of spam-like features.
+To give more flexibility in dealing with emails that may or may not be spam, all of the options associated with spam filtering are available twice, once for emails that are "probably spam", meaning that the spam filter saw lots of spam-like things in an emails, and one for emails that are only "possibly spam", meaning that the spam filter saw some, but not a lot, of spam-like features.

-You will want your sensitivity for 'Probably Spam' to be a higher number than the level you choose for 'Possibly spam', usually between 8-10, so that only messages that are almost certain to be spam are handled there.
-Messages that have a score above 4 or 5 have a good chance of being spam, and thus can be labeled as such.
+Your sensitivity for "probably spam" should be a higher number than the level you choose for "possibly spam" (usually between 8-10) so that only emails that are almost certain to be spam are handled there.

 The options presented when you first begin to configure Spam Assassin are suitable for most users.

-For many users it is enough to change the subject of a message to start with "*****SPAM*****", so that they can easily recognize which messages are not likely to be worth reading, and which ones should be reviewed to see if they are indeed spam.
-If you are using Eudora or Outlook, since you will not be able to use separate mail folders on the mail server, this will be the only way to distinguish what is probably spam from what is probably legitimate.
+You can configure the subject of spam to be automatically changed.
+For example, you can make emails scored as "probably spam" start with "*****SPAM*****" so you can easily recognize which emails are not likely to be worth reading.
+If you are using Eudora or Outlook, you will not be able to use separate mail folders on the mail server and this will be the only way to distinguish what is probably spam from what is probably legitimate.

-If a message is marked as spam, there are two options for handling the message.
-The first is to deliver the message to your Mail Inbox, despite being spam.
-It is usually wise to do this for a while, until you are sure that everything is working correctly.
-If you elect to have messages delivered to another mail folder, you will be able to read your messages using ACS-Webmail and Pine without any additional configuration.
+There are two options for handling emails marked as spam.
+The first is to deliver the email to your inbox, despite being spam.
+It is usually wise to do this until you are sure that everything is working correctly.
+If you elect to have emails delivered to another mail folder, you will be able to read your emails using Webmail and Pine without any additional configuration.

-To make sure that you do not go over your quota where your spam is being stored, there is an option to periodically check for any messages that were marked as spam and delete them.
+To make sure that you do not go over your quota where your spam is being stored, there is an option to periodically check for any emails that were marked as spam and delete them.
 You can specify how frequently this occurs.
-When the check is run, all messages older than that frequency that are also marked as spam are deleted.
-For instance, if you specify that every 7 days a check should be run to delete old spam, any message that is BOTH older than 7 days AND marked as spam will be deleted, once a week.
+When the check is run, all emails older than that frequency that are marked as spam are deleted.
+For instance, if you specify that every seven days a check will be run to delete old spam, any email that is both older than seven days and marked as spam will be deleted once a week.

-If you find that messages from a particular person, or about a particular subject are always being marked as spam when they are not, you can make sure that that message gets delivered without being marked as spam by setting up a Simple Recipe (described below) to "Whitelist" the person.
-(A "Whitelist" is a list of a email address that are never spam).
-For example, if I make many purchases from Ebay.com, but all my bid confirmation messages are being marked as spam, I would set up a simple recipe called "Ebay Whitelist" and tell it to check the email address and make sure that it contains the phrase "", and say that such a message should be delivered immediately to my mail inbox.
-After I create this recipe, I would then use the arrows in the list of recipes to make sure that this list appears before my Spam Assassin recipe.
+If you find that emails from a particular person or about a particular subject are always being marked as spam when they are not, you can make sure that that email gets delivered without being marked as spam by setting up a simple recipe (described below) to "whitelist" the person.
+A "Whitelist" is a list of an email address that are never spam.
+For example, if you make many purchases from Ebay.com, but all your bid confirmation emails are being marked as spam, you could set up a simple recipe called "Ebay Whitelist," tell it to check the email address and make sure that it contains the phrase "email@example.com," and instruct it to deliver those emails immediately to the inbox.
+After creating this recipe, you would use the arrows in the list of recipes to make sure that this list appears before the Spam Assassin recipe.